Mykrowave/azure-architect-playbook/vm/practice-exercises/readme.md

   -- must have health probe
   -- must have rule for load balancer to point to port 80
 8) [install a any popular piece of software on the scale set ](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows)
+9) Get Template from a repository of VM, create at least 2 parameters, 2 variables, 2 functions.
+Then deploy it from command line.

 Figure out what stays in create image?